-Students are also required to obtain a score of at least 550 (213 on the computer-based test) on the Test of English as a Foreign Language (TOEFL).
+Students are also required to obtain a score of at least 550 (213 on the computer-based test, or 79 on the internet-based test) on the Test of English as a Foreign Language (TOEFL).
 Official test results must be submitted to the Office of Health Sciences Admissions, Barry University.